You Need ItHome Batteries

+- Solar panels produce power for use in the home.
 Solar panels convert photons from sunlight into DC power, which is converted into usable AC power by the inverter.

+Excess energy produced charges home battery.
 Power produced by solar panels that is not used to power the home is stored in the home battery.

+Energy stored in battery used to power the home.
 Batteries are discharged to power the home.
 This can be at night, during grid outages, or at times when utility rates are higher.

 A home battery allows you to store energy produced by your solar panels for use at night, on cloudy days, and at other times when your panels aren’t producing power.